Michael-Stout/Capstone-Project/README.md

    - **Box plot** of `PktsPerSecond` by Botnet label.
    - **Strip plot** of `BytesPerSecond` by Botnet label.

-These visual insights confirmed that certain features (like packet rates and total bytes) differ significantly between normal and botnet flows.
+These visual insights confirmed that certain features (like packet rates and total bytes) differ significantly betIen normal and botnet flows.

 ---

 ## Section 5: Train–Test Split and Multi-Model Pipeline

 - Split the data into **Train** (≈80%) and **Test** (≈20%) sets.
-- Created a pipeline for **scaling** followed by a chosen classifier.
+- Created a pipeline for **scaling** folloId by a chosen classifier.
 - Ran **GridSearchCV** across multiple models, including:
   - **RandomForest**
   - **DecisionTree**